arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupPolicyResource.md

 ## `status: Object`

-Status of the ArangoBackupPolicy object managed by operator
+Status of the ArangoBackupPolicy Custom Resource managed by operator

 Required: true